-Finally, we found that the kinetic energy spectra of TEMP and NoQ are similar to those of CTL (see Figure 1), as is humidity (figure not shown), indicating that the nudging of temperature and no-correction of specific humidity did not cause any dynamical distortion.
-Even though the experiments were performed with short-term simulations, these high resolution model responses most likely apply to longer integrations.
-Thus the NoQ setting was chosen as the default for the global downscaling.
+The kinetic energy spectra are quite similar to those of CTL (see Figure 1), as is humidity (figure not shown), indicating that the nudging of temperature did not cause any dynamical distortion.
+Thus the TEMP2 setting is chosen as the default for GSM-SSBC.